-Former co-CEO of Spears, Leeds, and Kellogg, a stock trading clearinghouse purchased by Goldman Sachs in 2000 for $6.5 billion.
-Gary is an active philanthropist and operates a private family foundation.
-He is a long time board member of Earthwatch.
-He is also a part owner of the Tampa Bay Rays baseball team.
+Former Co-CEO of Spear, Leeds & Kellogg, a diversified securities firm, which merged with Goldman Sachs in 2000.
+Gary is an active philanthropist who serves on numerous charitable boards and makes grants through his private family foundation.
+He is a part owner of the Tampa Bay Rays Baseball Team.

 Frank Raffaele aka “Turtle”